Amir Hassanpour: Biography

+He has made numerous contributions to academic journals, the Encyclopedia of Television, and Encyclopaedia Iranica.

+Career

 He lived in Canada from 1986, and taught at University of Windsor, Concordia University, and University of Toronto.
 He was associate professor at the Department of Near and Middle Eastern Civilizations at the University of Toronto.
 His areas of interest for the course were media, conflict and democracy and critical approaches to nationalism, ethnic conflict, genocide, and social movements.
 He died, aged 73, in Toronto.

-Dr. Hassanpour was a leftist scholar combining a high level of theoretical knowledge with his practical activities for freedom and social justice.
-He used to be in the forefront of many actions and demonstrations against tyranny and exploitation.
-He has written scholarly work on the crime of genocide with special focus on the Armenian and Assyrian genocides of 1915 to 1921 in Ottoman Empire.
+Hassanpour was a Marxist scholar combining theoretical knowledge with his practical activities for freedom and social justice.
+He wrote scholarly work on the crime of genocide with special focus on the Armenian and Assyrian genocides of 1915 to 1921 in the Ottoman Empire.
 He was among few scholars who attracted global attention to the Assyrian genocide.